ADVANCED LEVEL COURSE

 UNDERSTANDING THE MODES

-Understanding the Modes makes is easy to absorb the science for creating music.
+Understanding the Modes makes it easier to absorb the science of music creation.

-Simply described music is essentially a sequence of single Notes called a melody and often with Notes in combination called Chords.
+Simply described, music is a sequence of single Notes called a melody often with Notes in combination called chords.

-A sequence of single Notes can also conjure up the feeling of a Chord especially if they belong to a special set of seven Notes called a Mode such as the sequence Do Re Mi Fa Sol La Ti which repeats.
+A sequence of single Notes can conjure up the feeling of a chord if they belong to a special set of seven Notes called a Mode based on the sequence Do Re Mi Fa Sol La Ti.

-Music fundamentally can have Major Chords which have a cheery mood and/or Minor Chords which have a somber mood and there is the Minor Flat 5 Chord which is even darker.
+Fundamentally, music can have Major chords which have a cheery mood and/or Minor chords which have a sombre mood and there is the Minor Flat 5 chord which is even darker.

-There can also be Augmented Chords and Diminished Chords that are related to these moods.
+There are also Augmented chords and Diminished chords related to these moods.

-And a seemingly impossible Chord exists that is a combination of cheery and somber moods known as the Dominant 7#9 or Hendrix Chord.
+A seemingly impossible chord exists that is a combination of cheery and somber moods known as the Dominant 7#9 or Hendrix chord.

-When a piece of music commences with a Melody or some Chords it will usually suggest other Chords from its family of seven related Chords.
+When a piece of music commences with a melody or a few chords it will usually suggest other chords from its family of seven related chords.

-This family of seven Chords can be seen to live in a House where each Chord has its own Room.
+This family of seven chords can be illustrated with a House where each chord has its own Room.

-Melodies can move from Room to Room in the House which has three levels where one side is sunny with cheery Major chords and the other side is shady with somber Minor chords.
+Melodies can move from Room to Room in the House which has three levels.

-A Treehouse representing Jazz Blues is just outside the Third Level sunny Major Chord Room as it contains rebellious Notes that break the House Rules especially one particular sombre Note that clashes more with other Major Chord Rooms than when alongside this Room which Mode includes a unique sombre 7th Note that clouds the sunniness (and its Chord is called a Dominant).
+A Treehouse representing Jazz Blues is just outside the third level sunny Room as it has rebellious Notes that break the House rules especially one particular sombre Note that clashes with other Major chord Rooms more than alongside this Room due to its Mode including a sombre 7th Note that partially clouds the sunniness.

 MUSIC NEIGHBOURHOOD ILLUSTRATION